rsvato/camldoc-ru/README.md

 Final notes
 -----------------

 All your suggestions/blames/bugfixes you can send directly to me, Sviatoslav Reentenko <rsvato@gmail.com> or post directly with github instruments.
 The only site containing more or less up-to-date html version of this translation is http://ocaml.spb.ru.
-Hosting costs, so, if you want to support it, don't hesitate to contact me.

 If you want to fix my errors, clone this, sent me pull request and I'll say you 'thanks'.